-Hundreds of Twitter’s remaining employees have resigned ahead of Elon Musk’s “extremely hardcore” cultural reset of the company, according to internal Slack messages seen by The Verge and employee tweets.
+Hundreds of Twitter employees have resigned ahead of Elon Musk’s “extremely hardcore” cultural reset of the company, according to internal messages seen by The Verge and employee tweets.

-“I’m not pressing the button,” one departing employee posted in Slack.
+“I’m not pressing the button,” one departing employee wrote.
 “My watch ends with Twitter 1.0.
 I do not wish to be part of Twitter 2.0.”

 Twitter had roughly 2,900 remaining employees before the deadline Thursday, thanks to Musk unceremoniously laying off about half of the 7,500-person workforce when he took over and the resignations that followed.
 Remaining and departing Twitter employees told The Verge that, given the scale of the resignations this week, they expect the platform to start breaking soon.
 One said that they’ve watched “legendary engineers” and others they look up to leave one by one.

 “It feels like all the people who made this place incredible are leaving,” the Twitter staffer said.
 “It will be extremely hard for Twitter to recover from here, no matter how hardcore the people who remain try to be.”

 “It feels like all the people who made this place incredible are leaving”